shoggoth/ExplodeFight/README.md

 exp/spawner

 ## Current Tasks
-- Experiment with the entities and agents a little bit.

 ### DONE
+- Experiment with the entities and agents a little bit (branched onto exp/spawner to work on this)
 - Bring in the spawner resources and demo code from the Royal Flush codebase a few commits ago.

 ## Next Tasks